rebelsky/le21/_exercises/writing-05.md

 4. Post three of your extended sentences to the shared document.

-5. Rewrite three of the extended sentences as assigned.
+5. Rewrite six of the extended sentences as assigned.

 6. Be prepared to share you sentences and any general thoughts with the group.